Star Wars: The Force Awakens (2015) - Review

 Fair: New Characters

 While the general themes and concepts are still the same, the new generation of characters feels appropriately fresh.
 Finn, the former stormtrooper turned traitor serves as an interesting, reluctant protagonist.
-He fits the shoes of Han Solo's character as a rather self-preserving individual, but is appropriately more naive and temperamental.
+He fits the shoes of Han Solo's character as a rather self-preserving individual but is appropriately more naive and temperamental.
 Rey is the Luke Skywalker equivalent of the story who is much more mature and independent than her archetype, having been forced to survive on her own on a harsh desert planet that might as well have been Tatooine, but isn't, because... reasons.

 Poe is a skilled pilot, whose role is more of a side character, but still manages to make an impact on the plot, much like Princess Leia or Chewbacca.
 Considering the bro-love between him and Finn, it's hard to tell which romantic story they're comparing here: Han and Leia, or Han and Chewie?
-Regardless, he's not in it much, but has left the impression that he'll be in future installments more.
+Regardless, he's not in it much but has left the impression that he'll be in future installments more.
 Then there's the primary villain.
 Kylo Ren is a Darth Vader with a much more conflicted personality, which has the potential to become interesting in future installments.
 At least they're starting his character off as conflicted, instead of shoehorning it in later, like they did in Return of the Jedi.

 Each of the new characters can be associated with a counterpart character from the original movies in terms of their impact and role, but the personalities of the new characters stand out much more.
 In the original Star Wars, Han Solo was the only hero who seemed internally conflicted about anything, while the others mostly knew who they were and what they wanted.
 Here, the two main protagonists and the primary antagonist are constantly reconsidering their actions.
-Finn wants to run away, but is compelled to help.
-Rey wants adventure, but is apprehensive about the responsibilities involved.
+Finn wants to run away but is compelled to help.
+Rey wants adventure but is apprehensive about the responsibilities involved.
 And Kylo Ren has his own demons that I won't divulge here.

 While some of them may not live up to the standards of coolness their predecessors set for them, the new characters are interesting and charismatic enough to make me want to find out what happens to them next.
-The performances of each of these actors is commendable and the witty dialogue also help make the characters feel more alive and human than most other Star Wars characters.
+The performances of each of these actors are commendable and the witty dialogue also helps make the characters feel more alive and human than most other Star Wars characters.

 Foul: Fast Action

-I can't believe that movie-making has gotten to this level with its special effects for me, but I've found that I start to get a bit bored with the action when it moves too quickly, which is what occurred during some of the action sequences in The Force Awakens.
-I'm not sure what precisely causes me to lose interest in the action or when I started to prefer a good character discussion over an action sequence in films, all I know is that Star Wars has become a victim of the fast-action sickness that is permeating movies these days.
+I can't believe that movie-making has gotten to this level with its special effects, but I've found that I start to get a bit bored with the action when it moves too quickly, which is what occurred during some of the action sequences in The Force Awakens.
+I'm not sure what precisely caused me to lose interest in the action or when I started to prefer a good character discussion over an action sequence in films, all I know is that Star Wars has become a victim of the fast-action sickness that is permeating movies these days.
 This subject kind of leads into a much bigger discussion about whether or not Star Wars can ever be as big of a thing as it was, but for the sake of the movie review, I'll just say that the action sequences weren't as good as I expected.

 There were still some that stood out and were fun to watch.
 I enjoyed the battle with Finn and the other stormtroopers while the dog fights were occurring overhead.
 However, much of the piloting sequences and even the climatic lightsaber battle were a little bland to me.
-What was happening looked cool, certainly with the Millenium Falcon, but, at the same time, it didn't hold much weight to me.
+What was happening looked cool, certainly with the Millennium Falcon, but, at the same time, it didn't hold much weight to me.
 It was fast and slick, and it served its purpose in characterization and plot progression, but I felt very little tension or concern over what was happening.

 A lot of what it comes down to is the movement on the screen and of the camera.
 If everything is going too quickly, my mind is playing catch-up to process all the information on-screen, which usually detaches me from the action.
 Man of Steel or the recent TMNT movie, for example, had a mess of action occurring and was a struggle to follow, partially because it was choreographed and rendered in a computer, frame by frame.
 While I don't think The Force Awakens is anywhere near as bad, I think some of its action sequences suffer from the same slickness-sickness.
 Of course, it could always pull a Matrix and end up with an obscene number of slow-motion shots, which is not good either.